 Health issues weren’t going to get in the way of Dakota learning how to bow hunt.
 He loves being outdoors and was featured turkey hunting on an outdoor hunting show called “The Twin Factor.”
 In order to fulfill his dream, his adopted mother, Carrie, said that he was determined to participate in the archery program that just started at his high school this year.
 Plus, this was a non-contact sport in which he could participate.

 “He always arrives early to practice, ready to start!” said Allen Tennis, Dakota’s coach.
 Through lots of practice, grit and hard work, Dakota received the Most Improved Archer award and a school letter at the recent school sports banquet.
 At his first tournament he shot 118.
-At the last tournament of the season, he shot his personal best of 228.
+At the last tournament of the season, he shot his personal best of 228 out of 300.